devbret/online-opsec/README.md

 * **[YouTube DataViewer](https://citizenevidence.amnestyusa.org/)** - "*Extract meta data[.]*"

 ### VPNs
-A VPN or Virtual Private Network (according to [Wikipedia](https://en.wikipedia.org/wiki/Virtual_private_network)) allows a user to, "*...send and receive data across shared or public networks as if their computing devices were directly connected to the private network.*"
+A VPN or Virtual Private Network (according to [Wikipedia](https://en.wikipedia.org/wiki/Virtual_private_network)) allows a user to safely, "*...send and receive data across shared or public networks as if their computing devices were directly connected to the private network.*" All of which is accomplished with strong encryption.

 * **[AirVPN](https://airvpn.org/)** - "*...based on OpenVPN and operated by activists and hacktivists in defence of net neutrality, privacy and against censorship.*" (Recommended)
 * **[Mullvad VPN](https://mullvad.net/)** - "*Privacy is a universasl right[.]*"